-the client's signature.
+documentation of the individual or family’s participation in service planning.

 Examples: Ways to support the full participation of persons served and others can include providing sufficient notice to interested parties and scheduling meetings at times and places where interested parties can attend.